awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/hello-world.md

 iot device monitor --raw --project={project} --model=HelloWorldModel --serial={serial}
 ```

-15. Send a command from the console via wifi to the SimpleIOT Backend and ultimately to the EduKit:
+15. Send a command from the console via wifi to the SimpleIOT Backend and ultimately to the device:
 ```
 iot data set --project={project} --serial={serial} --name=color --value=red
 ```